xunil-cloud/CloudReverb/README.md

 You can see the plugin [document](https://github.com/ValdemarOrn/CloudSeed/blob/master/Documentation/readme.md) here.
 The document is written by the author of CloudSeed.

 ![screenshot](screenshots/screenshot_01.png)

+## Supported Plugin Format

+- AU
+- LV2
+- VST3

+It also works as a standalone application.

 ## How to Build

 ### Linux